Vinayaka2k/blog-list-app/README.md

 -   Start with the front end for the appliaction with React
 -   Test Frontend with Jest
 -   After completing the whole stack, End to End testing using Cypress
+-   After making sure the app works locally, deploy frontend and backend independently to Vercel
+-   Make sure that the deployed app works by Testing
+-   Any other new feature that is suggested by the community !

+#### Dependencies
+-   cors
+-   dotenv
+-   express
+-   mongoose
+-   nodemon         (dev-dependency)
+-   jest            (dev-dependency)
+-   cross-env            (dev-dependency)
+-   supertest            (dev-dependency)
+-   express-async-errors
+-   bcrypt
+-   mongoose-unique-validator
+-   jsonwebtoken

 #### Want to contribute?
 Would be more than happy to review and merge your changes...
 Please raise a PR !!